junxit/us-congress-bills-110/bill.md

 legis-num: H. RES.
 975
 congress: 110th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # H. RES.
 975

-> Expressing the condolences of the House of Representatives on the death of the Honorable Tom Lantos, a Representative of the State of California.

 That the House has heard with profound sorrow of the death of the Honorable Tom Lantos, a Representative from the State of California.